 Frequently Asked Questions About Intensive Driving

-How quickly can I pass the intensive driving course?
+When will I finish the intensive driving course?

 Not necessarily.
-Many learners actually find it easier because skills stay fresh between sessions.
+Many learners actually find it easier, as skills are still fresh between sessions.

 Can nervous learners take intensive lessons?

-Do I need to pass the theory test first?
+Do I have to pass the theory test before?

-It is better to pass your theory test before starting your course.
-This allows you to book your practical test sooner.
+You are better off taking your theory exam before beginning your course.
+This will mean you can take your practical test earlier.

 Will I be ready for the driving test after the course?